Quang Ngai FC (2025)

-Kon Tum Football Club (Câu lạc bộ bóng đá Kon Tum) is a Vietnamese football club based in Kon Tum.
-The club plays its home matches at the 11,000-capacity Kon Tum Stadium.
-They currently play in the Vietnamese Second Division, after finishing top of their group in the Vietnamese Third Division during the 2023 season.
+Quảng Ngãi Football Club (Câu lạc bộ bóng đá Quảng Ngãi), formerly known as Kon Tum Football Club (Câu lạc bộ bóng đá Kon Tum) is a Vietnamese football club based in Quảng Ngãi.
+The club plays its home matches at the 12,000-capacity Quảng Ngãi Stadium.
+They currently play in the Vietnamese Second Division.

 History

 Early years and first dissolution

 The forerunner of Kon Tum was the Gia Lai – Kon Tum football team, founded in 1976.
 Despite being an amateur team, the team also once won the A2 championship, the second highest division of the country.
 The incarnation of the Kon Tum Football Club came into being in 1992 when the club was split into Gia Lai FC and Kon Tum FC.

 From its establishment until 1999, Kon Tum competed in the National A2 League, the second division of the country.
 In 2000, when the football league system in Vietnam was reorganized, Kon Tum played in the Second Division (third tier) from 2000 to 2004 before being relegated to the Third Division.
 From 2005 to 2013, Kon Tum was playing in the fourth tier of the country but failed to gain a promotion due to the club's limited financial condition.
 The turning point was in the 2013 season when Kon Tum surpass regional rivals Lâm Đồng and ranked first in their group, thus returning to the a promotion to the Second Division after 10 years.

 In the first season back in the Second Division, Kon Tum continued to perform well and ranked second in their group and qualified to the promotion play-off game.
 However, the team lost with a score of 0–4 to Bình Phước and missed the chance to promote to the V.League 2.

 In the following season, Kon Tum finished at the bottom of the group and got relegated.
 On 25 December 2015, the executive committee of the Vietnam Football Federation (VFF) announced the dissolution the of Kon Tum Football Club due to the lack of fund to the club.